BIO

 My long-standing interest in Eastern philosophy (namely Advaita Vedanta), cosmology, and the environment has led to a quasi gesamtkunstwerk practice in which the artwork is the result of deep meditation on the human relationship to all the three disciples.
 These themes in my work, are expressed using poetic language to describe how the body/mind experience relates to our immediate environment and the wider cosmos.

 My research has led me to collaborate with scientists and environmentalists.
-More so in the past six years when I developed several installations works often including an interactive process, conveying the urgency of the continuing environmental destruction.
+I have developed several installations works often including an interactive process, conveying the urgency of the continuing environmental destruction.
+Despite the mythology of 'more is better' becoming slowly defunct, we are still very much tied to the growth concept as a solution to all socio economic dilemma.

 This enquiry tries to organise the ever-expanding inflation of images, information, and the material/stuff, through collage, drawing, and sometimes three-dimensional objects, bringing new meaning to the lack of coherence.
 The rearrangement of discarded materials proposes new alliances in which the object is no longer separate from the body but part of a larger continued space.
 A sort of viscous mesh in which the parts become bigger and as zoetic as the whole.